microsoft/Zen/README.md

 ### Unbounded Sets and Maps

 Zen also supports `Set<T>` and `Map<T1, T2>` data types that do not restrict the size of the set/map ahead of time.
 However, this type only works with the Z3 backend and requires that `T`, `T1` and `T2` not contain sequences or other maps/sets.
 For instance primitive types (bool, integers, string, BigInteger) as well as classes/structs are allowed.

+### Unbounded sequences

+Zen has a `Seq<T>` type to represent arbitrarily large sequences of elements of type `T`.
+The `string` type is implemented as a `Seq<byte>` for ascii strings.
+As there is no complete decision procedure for sequences, queries for sequences may not always terminate, and you may need to use a timeout.
+If this is not acceptable, you can always use `FSeq` instead, which will model a finite sequence up to a given depth.

 ### Custom classes and structs